 The 2024 Gun Safety Package: What Changed

-TL;DR: Michigan passed three major gun laws in 2023 that took effect February 13, 2024: universal background checks on all firearms, mandatory safe storage when minors are present, and a red flag law (ERPO).
+TL;DR: Michigan gun laws expanded significantly with three major bills in 2023 that took effect February 13, 2024: universal background checks on all firearms, mandatory safe storage when minors are present, and a red flag law (ERPO).
 Effective date was tied to the first anniversary of the Michigan State University shooting.

 - Universal Background Checks (PA 17 of 2023): Expanded Michigan’s handgun-only background check requirement to all firearms (including long guns).
 Applies to private sales as well as dealer transfers.
 Private transfers typically go through a local FFL.